Data / methodology

 Reporting layer normalisation

-User-stated values like age group and drill category arrive in many forms ("U10", "u10", "Under 10", "10-year-olds", "U10-U12", "Adult", "Senior", "Erwachsene").
+User-stated values like age group and practice category arrive in many forms ("U10", "u10", "Under 10", "10-year-olds", "U10-U12", "Adult", "Senior", "Erwachsene").
 The product treats these as flexible inputs, because the AI chatbot can interpret them.
 The dashboard cannot, so we apply a fixed reporting-layer normaliser:

-• Age bands: Mini (U6-U9), Junior (U10-U12), Youth (U13-U15), Senior Youth (U16-U18), Adult (U19+), Mixed.
+- Age bands: Mini (U6-U9), Junior (U10-U12), Youth (U13-U15), Senior Youth (U16-U18), Adult (U19+), Mixed.

-• Drill categories: technical, tactical, game-based, set-piece, warm-up, physical, defending, attacking, goalkeeping, ball-mastery, cool-down, other.
+- Practice categories: technical, tactical, game-based, set-piece, warm-up, physical, defending, attacking, goalkeeping, ball-mastery, cool-down, other.

 Source data is never modified.
 Normalisation lives only in published views.

-Chart 1 — drill-and-cone problem
+Chart 1 — isolated-practice problem

 Chart 2 — planning rhythm